knpuniversity/easyadminbundle/knpu/fake-custom-field.md

 ## Rendering the Genus Scientists

-Let's see a quick example... to get the creative juices flowing!
+Let's see a quick example to get the creative juices flowing!
 Let's create a table that lists all of the genus scientists.
 Inside a `tbody`, we're ready to loop over the scientists!
 But... uh... how can I get them?
 What variables do I have access to right here?